urbaman/HomeLab/Kubernetes/Longhorn/readme.md

 ### With PV

-Create a volume from the Longhorn UI named test-volume, then create the PV, PVC and POD
+Create a volume from the Longhorn UI named test-volume, then create the PV (beware to use the volume name in volumeHandle), PVC and POD

 ```
 apiVersion: v1